Morocco Fly & Ride – FAQs

 35. Can I leave the tour at any time?

-An ill-prepared rider left early once, but you’re on your own and it will be your responsibility to return the bike to Marrakech when your rental period is up.
-There are no refunds if you leave the tour early.
+Riders very occasionally leave early when they realise it’s not for them, but you’re on your own and it will be your responsibility to return the bike to Marrakech when your rental period is up.
+Sorry, there are no refunds if you leave the tour early.

 36. Do I need any inoculations?